shopware/docs/products/extensions/b2b-suite/guides/core/authentication.md

 ## Sales representative

-Both sales representative identities extend the debtor identity.
+Both sales representative identities extend the Company Administrator identity.
-The sales representative identity is to log in as clients (debtors).
+The sales representative identity is to log in as clients (Company Administrators).

-After logging in, the sales representative gets the sales representative debtor's identity.
+After logging in, the sales representative gets the sales representative Company Administrator's identity.
 This structure allows the original sales representative identity to be identified when logged in as a client.

-As a sales representative debtor, he is actually logged in as the client with additional possibilities.
+As a sales representative Company Administrator, he is actually logged in as the client with additional possibilities.